Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 You should have a directory called _XP2_electrical_engine_sound_anomaly_detection_ and a file _current_config.xml_.
 This xml file is the configuration that you just realized through this tutorial.
 In the directory, you will find the notebook file, _notebook.ipynb_ and the configuration file of this project, _XP2_config.xml_.

+### End

+This is the end of this reproduce tutorial.
+You can open notebooks in order to check their construction but they are not executable as it is specified at the beginning of this document.